dscho/xkcd/content/comics/2005-9-30-girl-sleeping-sketch-11th-grade-spanish-class-.md

   I don't remember her name at all, but she fell asleep on the floor in front of me.
 img: https://imgs.xkcd.com/comics/girl_sleeping_noline_(1).jpg
 ---
-[Girl sleeping on her side, facing away from view.]
+[Girl sleeping on her side, head to the left, facing away from view.]